-In my quest to create reduced sugar or sugar-free desserts and snacks – you know, when I’m not inhaling pumpkin spice s’mores – I stumbled across the wild and wonderful world of homemade gummies!
+In my quest to create reduced sugar or sugar-free desserts and snacks – you know, when I’m not inhaling pumpkin spice s’mores – I stumbled across the wild and wonderful world of homemade gummy candies with NO added sugar!
 Did you know you can make your own gummy candy and keep it as sugar-free as you want?
-Look at the adorable, gold-dusted gem gummies I made:
+Look at the adorable, gold-dusted gemstone shapes gummies I made:

 - 1 cup fruit juice – I used blueberry (I accidentally photographed the French side!
 Merde)*

 - 1 tablespoon unflavored gelatin (I used Great Lakes brand)